katjacodes/northern-sonoma-CERT/README.md

 Community Emergency Response Teams (CERT) are based on the National CERT Program, run by FEMA, the United States' Federal Emergency Management Agency.
 The local programs are administered by a local goverment agency, such as a police or fire department.
 The agency trains community members in basic disaster response skills, customized to the most prevalent emergencies in the respectie region.
 In California, these emergencies include earthquakes and wildfires.
 In the event of a major disaster, the trained volunteer emergency workers are equipped to support local first responders.

 At the moment, the Northern Sonoma CERT is looking specifically for a website to allow community members to access the flyer, sign up for its upcoming Fire and Earthquake Safety Expo, and share photos after the expo.
+The program's primary mode of interaction and communication with the community is currently its Facebook page.
+A link to it features promintently on every page as part of the navigation bar.
 However, in the future, the purpose of the website will shift to a more general representation of the program and include a general description of the program's purpose and announcements of various upcoming events.

 Currently, the general goals of the website are:
 * Provide information about the upcoming Fire and Earthquake Safety Expo